nosafesys/portpirate/README.md

 # PortPirate: A Python Port Scanner

 ## Introduction
 PortPirate is a versatile port scanning tool written in Python.
 It is designed to scan a target host for open ports quickly and efficiently.
-Utilizing threading and socket programming, PortPirate can perform scans on multiple ports concurrently, making it a powerful tool for network administrators and cybersecurity enthusiasts.
+Utilizing multithreading, PortPirate can perform scans on multiple ports concurrently, making it a powerful tool for network administrators and cybersecurity enthusiasts.

 ## Requirements
 - Python 3.x